k3nnethfrancis/client-researcher/README.md

 ## Potential Improvements

 1. Add perplexity integration
-2. Add better type safety to allow open source models to be used more reliably
+2. Add better validation to allow open source models to be used more reliably
 3. Integration with additional data sources for more comprehensive research.
-4. Prompt engineering for better content relevance scoring.
+4. Prompt engineering for better content relevance scoring.å
-5. A web interface for easier interaction with the tool.
-6. Improved error handling and recovery mechanisms.
-7. Support for batch processing of multiple clients.

 ## Viewing Reports